Te Hikawera: Journey to Tarawera

 After the marriage, Kahutapere sent Te Hikawera and Te Uira to Tarawera to oversee the people that he had settled there.
 On his arrival, a chieftain of Ngāti Manawa, Tangiharuru, came to see Te Hikawera at a spot on the Mohaka River.
 He was impressed by Te Uira’s beauty and said “Te Purotu o te wahine!”
 (What a beautiful wife you have!”), so the place of their meeting came to be known as Te Purotu.
 As the two chiefs travelled together over the Ahimanawa Range, Tangiharuru said, “Hikawera, why did you bring your beautiful wife to this ugly country which is like the spikes of the tatara kina (sea urchin) of Heretaunga?”
 As a result, Te Hikawera named the nearby mountain Tataraakina.
 Having visited Tarawera, Tangiharuru accompanied Te Hikawera home as far as the Waipunga River, where Hikawera took off his bird-feather hat because of the heat and Tangiharuru said “What a nice bald (pākira) head you have!”
 Te Hikawera found this funny and named the spot Pākira o Hikawera.

 Te Hikawera continued on alone to his father’s village, Rotoatara.
 Te Whatuiāpiti told one of his men, Te Tomo, to get fish and eels ready for a feast in honour of Te Hikawera’s return, but Te Tomo ate the food himself, so Te Whatuiāpiti killed Te Tomo and served him as the feast instead.
 When Te Hikawera left, he took Te Tomo’s bones with him and made them into spear points, washing them in the Mohaka River at a place that was therefore named Waitara (‘water of spear-points’).
 Then he made his base at Te Purotu.

 From Te Purotu, Te Hikawera went to Tarawera to hunt birds in the winter.
 At the end of the season, he built a storage hut for his spears and left them in it.
 However, when he returned the next year, the hut had been burnt down.
 According to Ngāti Kahungunu, this is how the place came to be called Tarawera (‘burnt spears’).

-Naming the Tutaekuri River
+Naming the Tūtaekurī River

 Hikawera's cousin, Kaitahi came from Purangahau to Oeroa with people from Ngāti Kahungunu.
-Hikawera found the travellers en route, eating kōuka (shoots of the Tī kōuka), so he invited them to Te Umukuri and feasted them on eels, freshwater mussels, and dogs.
+Hikawera found the travellers en route, eating kōuka (shoots of the Tī kōuka), so he invited them to Te Umukuri and feasted them on eels, freshwater mussels, and kurī (dogs).
 The innards of the dogs were disposed of in the traditional manner in the nearby river, which therefore gained the name Tūtaekurī ('dog-excrement').
 In thanks for his hospitality, the guests gave Hikawera Te Rangimokai as a wife.